A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Mathematical Realism

-One might argue, contrarily, that entities existing in the abstract mind are altered via natural or material means \cite{Jackson}.
-Certain mental states are invoked upon interpretation of the empirical, regardless of the existence of patterns, which are abstractions (and that this would be true even if the universe were `unreasonable'- not in general amenable to rational inquiry).
-It is the point of view expounded in this treatise, however, that it is not true that material objects can interact so directly with other material objects, but only indirectly, since the interactions themselves would otherwise need to be materials.
-Yet an interaction is necessarily an abstract link (i.e. it has to follow some pattern, rule or law) even when at rest.
-That is, the notion of `interaction' is necessarily abstract.
-It is the feature of positing only indirect relation among physical objects that takes the form of a view opposite to that of epiphenomenalism \cite{Jackson,Huxley}.
+It is this feature of positing only indirect relation among physical objects that takes the form of a view opposite to that of Epiphenomenalism \cite{Jackson,Huxley}.
 The difference in viewpoint may appear to hinge on the semantics of the terms `interaction' and `abstract', but the goal is simply to characterise the oft-proved successful methods of physics \emph{as already applied} in practice, through a particular choice in philosophy.
-Our goal is, by simply identifying (and thus labelling) the salient features of the philosophy, an investigation into the more general (and philosophical) aspects of the practice of physics can be conducted.
-On the other hand, the discussion of the soundness of such a philosophy on other grounds constitutes a tangent topic, and the presentation of a complete enumeration of various emendations or contrary viewpoints on the choice of philosophy will be left for further investigation.
+That is, by simply identifying (and thus labelling) the salient features of the philosophy, an investigation into the more general (and philosophical) aspects of the practice of physics can be conducted without need to re-demonstrate their soundness.
+On the other hand, the discussion of the soundness of such a philosophy on other grounds constitutes a tangent topic, and the presentation of a complete enumeration of various emendations or contrary viewpoints on the choice of philosophy represents an interesting though separate, topic.